Challenging times? Challenge your thoughts.

 Thinking to create our results

-On the Winning Edge Programme, the foundation of our mindset teachings is the Thinking to Results® model – we explain how what we think about, we become; we create our results and circumstances in life because of the nature of our thoughts, including the thoughts about things we have no control over.
+On the Winning Edge course, the foundation of our mindset teachings is the Thinking to Results® model – we explain how what we think about, we become; we create our results and circumstances in life because of the nature of our thoughts, including the thoughts about things we have no control over.

 If we constantly have thoughts whereby we believe we’re not capable of coping in challenging circumstances, that we cannot be resourceful or resilient, what are the chances that we’re going to be able to cope?
 Not very high.
 However, if our thoughts centre on believing we have the resilience, that we can make choices to help ourselves, that we can be creative and resourceful, whilst of course it doesn’t 100% guarantee everything will go as we want it to, it does mean we are being open-minded to the fact that it is possible to get through incredibly challenging time.
 Optimists accept things can go wrong but expect to cope.